dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 This means that it would be technically type safe to do anything in the body of `process_value`, including just returning the argument, without a static type error.
-All Pythia models with at least 410 million parameters are able to make use of this to write code for Test 3 that typechecks under mypy.
-But at runtime, code that exploits this fact would still fail.
+All Pythia models with at least 410 million parameters are able to make use of this extra flexibility to write code for Test 3 that typechecks under mypy.
+But at runtime, code that exploits it would still fail.

 ### A stricter type system for Python: mypy++ {#sec:mypypp}